 Table 3 reports the absolute value of the maximum shear in each piers F and the total shear FT in the piers.
 At the increase of the scour depth from S=2m to S=10m, the shear F decreases in Pier 4 (the scoured one) by almost 50% with respect to the initial value (un-scoured condition) and increases by values between 2% and 5% in the other piers.
 The scour is thus beneficial for the scoured pier but of course not for the other resisting elements where the effect of the increased flexibility of the bridge, leading to a reduction of the total shear in the piers FT, is canceled by the redistribution of the internal actions induced by the change of stiffness ratios between piers.

 As shown in Figure 12, with the increase of the scour depth, the normalized shear F/FT (ratio between the shear force in the pier and sum of the forces in the piers) sensibly decreases in Pier 4 and increases (with a lower rate) in all the other piers.
 For example at the increase of the scour from S=2m to S=10m, the normalized shear F/FT for pier 4 decreases from 29% to 17% and increases from about 29% to 34% for piers 2 and 3.
-The variation of shear forces in piers 1 and 2 due to scouring is much smaller due to the presence of the elastomeric bearings (the connection of the deck and the piers in the direction of seismic loading is not rigid) mon the tops of these piers.
+The variation of shear forces in piers 1 and 2 due to scouring is much smaller due to the presence of the elastomeric bearings (the connection of the deck and the piers in the direction of seismic loading is not rigid) on the tops of these piers.